 One of the executive orders Biden signed right after his inauguration is meant to create a unified government response to fight COVID-19.
 Another executive order he signed aims to ensure there’s a data-driven response to COVID-19 to help in better decision-making.

 The United States currently has the highest number of COVID-19 cases and deaths worldwide.
-In response, the Biden administration has made itself clear that it wants to control the spread of the virus and protect the citizens from infection.
+In response, the Biden administration has made it clear that it wants to control the spread of the virus and protect the citizens from infection.
 The executive orders he signed are sure to help in increasing the protections in schools through safety protocols and policies.

 Growth in International Student Enrollment